 The low-altitude D-layer ionosphere has a charged particles density of the order of 103cm3.
 In presence of variety of negative and positive ions, negative charges of D-layer arise where most extensive positive ions are NO+ 2 and the cluster ion H3O+.H2O .
 Primary ionization sources are 0:11nm X-rays, very intense 121:6nm Lyman- radiation from the sun and energetic particles of cosmic rays .
 Charged particles density in mid-altitude E-layer is of the order of 105 and these charged particles are formed by solar UV radiation through photoionisation of air.
 Negative ions are rarely found in this region.
 Primary positive ions are NO+ and O+2.
 Decay rate of charged particles density in this region mainly take place for the recombination of electrons and molecular ions or drift motion of charged particles to lower layers of atmosphere.
 Physical phenomenon of aurora is observed at this region.

 The high-altitude F-layer has electron density is of the order of 105 to 10 6 cm 3.
 Charged particles are formed here due to solar radiation through photo ionisation of atmospheric oxygen .
 Loss of charged particles take place for photo recombination of electrons and oxygen ions, photo attachment of electrons to oxygen atoms and drifting of charged particles to lower layers of atmosphere.
 F1- and F2 –layers combine together to form a single layer during night time.
-Aurora is observed at this altitudes.
+Aurora is observed at this altitude.

 Plasma Waves in the Ionosphere